armujahid/tyk-docs/tyk-docs/content/advanced-configuration/websockets.md

 If your API uses an Authentication mode other than Open (Keyless), add the details in the Header tab.
 {{< /note >}}

+An example Header configuration for using an Authentication Token with an API:

+{{< img src="/img/dashboard/system-management/websocket-auth-token.png" alt="Postman WebSocket Connection Result with Authorization token" >}}

+See the [Access an API]({{< ref "/content/getting-started/tutorials/create-api-key.md" >}}) tutorial for details on adding an Authentication Token to your APIs.